Citizens Police Academy

 - Must clear a review of your criminal record and police contact history prior to acceptance

 Classes are typically held one night a week for four consecutive weeks, from 6:00pm to 8:30pm.
-Participants who complete the course will be presented with a Certificate and UNC Community Police Academy shirt celebrating their achievement.
+Participants who complete the course will be presented with a Certificate and UNC Citizens Police Academy shirt celebrating their achievement.

 While completion of this course gives citizens an understanding of the workings of the UNC Police Department, it does not make the participant a certified law enforcement officer, nor is it designed to train citizens to perform law enforcement duties.

-Community Police Academy Registration
+Citizens Police Academy Registration

 For More Information Please Contact: